-Robert Daugherty is an American musician, songwriter, audio producer, and engineer.
-He is a founding member, guitarist, and vocalist of recording artist Dreamscapes of the Perverse.
-He has also produced, mixed, or engineered numerous recording projects ranging from music albums to multimedia narration/interviews and radio advertisements.
+I am an American musician, songwriter, audio producer, and engineer.
+I was a founding member, guitarist, and vocalist of recording artist Dreamscapes of the Perverse.
+I have also produced, mixed, or engineered numerous recording projects ranging from music albums to multimedia narration/interviews and radio advertisements.

-Robert Daugherty is musician, producer and audio engineer 15 years professional experience.
-He has produced, mixed, engineered, or performed in 20 projects, including 15 metal bands, two roots rock/folk artists, and one rap artist.
-In addition, he has recorded and edited interviews, voice-over for narration, and IVR menus for enterprise voice telephony.
+I am a musician, producer and audio engineer with 17 years professional experience.
+I have produced, mixed, engineered, or performed in 20 projects, including 15 metal bands, 2 roots rock/folk artists, and 4 rap artists.
+In addition, I have recorded and edited interviews, voice-over for narration, and IVR menus for enterprise voice telephony.

-Robert got his start in 1999 as a musician, performing session/live rhythm guitar for US-based metal recording artist Daylight Dies.
-During his tenure as Daylight Dies live guitarist he performed at numerous notable concerts including a European and North American tour in 2003.
+I got my start in 1999 as a musician, performing session/live rhythm guitar for US-based metal recording artist Daylight Dies.
+During my tenure as Daylight Dies live guitarist I performed at numerous notable concerts including a European and North American tour in 2003.

-In 2001, he co-founded Raleigh, NC symphonic metal band Dreamscapes of the Perverse, in which he is a guitarist, vocalist, and principle composer.
-He engineered and mixed the 2002 EP "The Rise of Self", as well as their 2006 full album "Gignesthai".
+In 2001, I co-founded Raleigh, NC symphonic metal band Dreamscapes of the Perverse, in which he was guitarist, vocalist, and principle composer.
+I engineered and mixed the 2002 EP "The Rise of Self", as well as our 2006 full album "Gignesthai".

-Robert began engineering in 2000, as a "DIY" way to best convey his music writing ideas.
-He got his start in commercial release engineering in 2002, as audio engineer on Charlotte, NC Wehrwolfe's tribute song "The Principles of Evil Made Flesh".
+I began engineering in 2000, as a "DIY" way to best convey his music writing ideas.
+I got my start in commercial release engineering in 2002, as audio engineer on Charlotte, NC Wehrwolfe's tribute song "The Principles of Evil Made Flesh".

-In 2012, Robert began an internship at Echo Mountain Recording Studios in Asheville, NC.
-There, he gained exponential knowledge of audio engineering, with particular focus on analog and vintage gear, consoles, and production of a wider range of genres
+In 2012, I began an internship at Echo Mountain Recording Studios in Asheville, NC.
+There, I gained exponential knowledge of audio engineering, with particular focus on analog and vintage gear, consoles and tape machines, and production of a wider range of genres.

 Reviews (1)Endorse Robert Daugherty